grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 	}
 )
 ```
-The reason this tag is considered static is due to the fact that the tag is set at the start of the application and doesn't change.
-In our case this is useful for grouping profiles on a per region basis.
-Allowing us to see the performance of the application per region.
+This tag is considered static is because the tag is set at the start of the application and doesn't change.
+In this case, it's useful for grouping profiles on a per region basis, which lets yousee the performance of the application per region.

 Open the Pyroscope UI to see how this tag is used: